portalkeeper/Portalpress/source/_posts/2013-05-14-journal-from-the-island.markdown

     <img src='/images/4/aurora.png' alt='Aurora'>
 </div>

-"Each island is unique but familiar."
+“Each island is unique but familiar.”